hindahajjam/hind-ahajjam/README.md

 <!-- ## 📖 About Me -->

-- Data Scientist Based in France
+- Data Scientist based in France
--  Master's Degree Graduate in Applied Mathematics with a Focus on Engineering Mathematics for Data Science
+-  Master's Degree Graduate in Applied Mathematics with a focus on Engineering Mathematics for Data Science
 - Reach me at <a href = "mailto: hind@hindahajjam.com/"> hind@hindahajjam.com </a>
 - Check out my <a href = "https://hindahajjam.substack.com/"> Newsletter</a> and my <a href = "https://www.hindahajjam.com"> Website </a>
 - Available through <a href = "https://www.linkedin.com/in/hindahajjam/">LinkedIn</a> & <a href = "https://twitter.com/hindahajjam">Twitter</a>